wildonion/gem/README.md

 * god and dev panel app using `yew`

-* publish docker containers to docker hub also add CI/CD setup
+* publish docker containers to docker hub also add CI/CD setup like digitalocean platform